OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

 ## Create the add-in project

 > [!TIP]
-> The Yeoman generator can create an SSO-enabled Office Add-in for Excel, Outlook, Word, or PowerPoint, and can be created with script type of JavaScript or TypeScript.
+> The Yeoman generator can create an SSO-enabled Office Add-in for Excel, Outlook, Word, or PowerPoint with script type of JavaScript or TypeScript.
 The following instructions specify `JavaScript` and `Excel`, but you should choose the script type and Office client application that best suits your scenario.

 [!include[Yeoman generator create project guidance](../includes/yo-office-command-guidance.md)]